EVEInsight/Insight/README.md

 # Insight v1.1.0
 Insight provides EVE Online killmail streaming for Discord.
 Insight can stream personal or corporate killboards, detect supercapitals with a proximity radar, and more!
-Killmails and intel are presented in visual Discord embedded objects containing relevant links and images to quickly identify important information.
+Killmails and intel are presented in Discord rich embeds containing relevant links and images to quickly identify important information.

 This bot features an intuitive interface for creating, modifying, and managing isolated feed configurations through simple commands and text dialog.
 All bot functionality is accessible through [documented commands](#commands) with no hardcoding or complicated configuration steps.